-- 55.64.
-Support pension reform measures designed to control or decrease employer liability or increase transparency in reporting without imposing undo hardships or administrative burdens on local government. - 56.65.
+- 62. Oppose measures that reduce local control over employee relations issues or mandate new or enhanced local government employee benefits. - 63.
+Oppose measures that impose compulsory and binding arbitration with respect to employees. - 64.
+Support pension reform measures designed to control or decrease employer liability or increase transparency in reporting without imposing undo hardships or administrative burdens on local government. - 65.
 Oppose redundant or unnecessary proposals that require excessive human resources burdens without sufficient reimbursement. - 66.
-Monitor legislation or regulations that mandate vaccines, including but not limited to the COVID-19 vaccine, for public employees. - -Oppose measures that reduce local control over employee relations issues or mandate new or enhanced local government employee benefits.
+Monitor legislation or regulations that mandate vaccines for public employees.

-- 58.68.
-Support legislation or policies that protect the City from frivolous lawsuits or third-party litigation practices with no substantive objectives. - 59.69.
+- 67. Oppose measures that reduce local control over employee relations issues or mandate new or enhanced local government employee benefits. - 68.
+Support legislation or policies that protect the City from frivolous lawsuits or third-party litigation practices with no substantive objectives. - 69.
 Support legislation or policies that limit financial penalties or payouts for local governments engaged in litigation.